lxqt/pcmanfm-qt/README.md

 ## Overview

+PCManFM-Qt is a Qt-based file manager which uses `GLib` for file management.
-PCManFM-Qt is the Qt port of PCManFM, the file manager of [LXDE](https://lxde.org).
+It was started as the Qt port of PCManFM, the file manager of [LXDE](https://lxde.org).

-In LXQt sessions it is in addition used to handle the desktop.
-Nevertheless it can be used independently of LXQt as well.
+PCManFM-Qt is used by LXQt for handling the desktop.
+Nevertheless, it can also be used independently of LXQt and under any desktop environment.

 PCManFM-Qt is licensed under the terms of the [GPLv2](https://www.gnu.org/licenses/gpl-2.0.en.html) or any later version.
 See file LICENSE for its full text.

 ## Installation